ilyakozubovskiy/Hello-World/README.md

 # Hello, world!

-This is a beginner level task for practicing AutoCode tasks management.
+This is the beginner level task for practicing AutoCode tasks management.
 Translations: [Russian](README-RU.md).

 ## Get the Project